IKE Platform

 | ws:check-branch — defensive git hook | hooks | Defensive post-checkout hook — warn on out-of-band branch ops |

-| checkpoint | release | Tag every subproject at HEAD without releasing (preview) |
+| checkpoint | release | Tag every member at HEAD without releasing (preview) |

 | ws:checkpoint — tag without releasing | release | Apply the checkpoint tags |